assalielmehdi/sdtd-config/README.md

 5. Result visualization

-    After creating the cluster and deploying all component, the results can be seen in `Grafana`, and a dashboard is already configured for that.
+    After creating the cluster and deploying all components, the results can be seen in `Grafana`, and a dashboard is already configured for that.

-    `Grafana` can be accessed usin the link [grafana.assalielmehdi.com](grafana.assalielmehdi.com), using admin credentials given in the logs.
+    `Grafana` can be accessed via the link [grafana.assalielmehdi.com](grafana.assalielmehdi.com), using admin credentials given in the logs.

     A dashboard called `Metrics` contains the graphs illustrating the results of our app.